White Ribbon Day and the 16 Days of Activism

 White Ribbon Day

-White Ribbon is Australia’s only national, male led campaign to end men’s violence against women.
-The campaign works through primary prevention initiatives involving awareness raising and education, and programs with youth, schools, workplaces and across the broader community, and has a range of male advocates and ambassadors speaking out against violence towards women.
+White Ribbon Day is a national campaign to end men’s violence against women.
+The campaign works through primary prevention initiatives involving awareness raising and education.
+It runs programs with young people, schools, workplaces and across the broader community, and has a range of male advocates and ambassadors speaking out against violence towards women.